 Are you wondering how to stop condensation on your RV windows?
 Finding mildew in your camper's closet?
 Trying to discover the cause of your damp mattress?

-In this blog post, I am going to help you understand the causes of these common RV problems and what you can do to solve or prevent them.
+In this blog post, I am going to help you understand the causes of these common RV problems and what you can do to solve and prevent them.

-What causes condensation inside an RV?
+What causes condensation in an RV?

-Simply put, condensation occurs when warm, moist air comes into contact with a cold surface (or cold air).
-If you want to understand the scientific explanation more fully, you can Google terms like “dew point” and “relative humidity”, but for the purposes of this discussion, the short version will suffice.
-The main sources of condensation in an RV are:
+Condensation occurs when warm, moist air comes into contact with a cold surface or cold air.
+If you want to get really scientific, you can Google terms like “dew point” and “relative humidity.”
+But for the purposes of RV condensation, we don't need to get that scientific.

-Regardless of the cause, the results are the same: your things become damp, mold and mildew to form, and airborne allergens such as dust mites thrive.
+Regardless of the cause, the results are the same: your things become damp, mold and mildew form, and airborne allergens such as dust mites thrive.

 - Reduce indoor humidity.